fragglet/wadptr/test/README.md

 * `64c30n9.wad` is a Doom 64-format WAD.
 A single zero byte has been appended to the end of the WAD so that the tests successfully reduce the file size.
+* `gotcha3.wad` contains a graphic lump (PLATFORM) that is corrupted;
+  we print an error message when such lumps are encountered but otherwise proceed without changing their contents.

 Mini / unit test WADs: